petrroll/mff-stuff/multiagent_systems/notes.md

     - individual action selection

 - agent:
-    - he who has ability for autonomus execution vs. he who performs domain orient. reasoning
+    - he who has ability for autonomous execution vs. he who performs domain orient. reasoning
-    - anything that perceives thourgh sensors and acts upon that
+    - anything that perceives through sensors and acts upon that
     - persistent routine with its own agenda and special purpose
     - ...